CASFRI/CASFRI/conversion/README.md

   >-t_srs C:\Temp\canadaAlbersEqualAreaConic.prj
   * -sql: this allows tables to be edited with sql code.
 We use this for adding the filename as a column, but it can also be used to filter the table when loading, or any other data manipulations
   >-sql "SELECT *, 'VEG_COMP_LYR_R1_POLY' as src_filename FROM 'VEG_COMP_LYR_R1_POLY'"
+  * -append: appends table into existing PostgreSQL table.
+Needs to be combined with -update when appending to PostgreSQL to ensure table is opened in update mode.
+  >-append -update
+  * -addfields: used when appending and the source and target table do not have identical fields.
+  >-append -update -addfields

 ## Spatial index
 * Spatial indexes are automatically created when loading